 The Parliament should uphold the basic principles of human rights law

 If accepted, some of those amendments would bring the Parliament position dangerously close to the Council’s highly problematic weak notification model which does not provide any of the necessary safeguards it is supposed to have.
 To ensure the human rights compliance of the procedure, notifying the executing and the affected State should be mandatory for all types of data and Orders.
 Notifications should be simultaneously sent to the relevant judicial authority and the online service provider, and the latter should wait for a positive reaction from the former before executing the Order.
 The affected State should have the same grounds for refusal as the executing State, because it is best placed to protect its residents and their rights.

 There seems to be a general consensus in the European Parliament about the involvement of a second judicial authority in the issuance of Orders.
 Meanwhile, the Commission grits its teeth and continues to pretend that mutual trust among EU Member States is all that is needed to protect people from law enforcement overreach.
-So far, the Commission seems to refuse to see the tremendous risks that its “e-evidence” proposal entails – especially in a context where some Member States are subjected to Article 7 proceedings which could lead to the suspension of some of their rights as Member States are suspended, because of endangered independence of their judicial systems and potential breaches of the rule of law.
+So far, the Commission seems to refuse to see the tremendous risks that its “e-evidence” proposal entails – especially in a context where some Member States are subjected to Article 7 proceedings which could lead to the suspension of some of their rights as Member States, because of endangered independence of their judicial systems and potential breaches of the rule of law.
 Mutual trust should not serve as an excuse to undermine individuals’ fundamental right to data protection and the basic principles of human rights law.